-

 What are collective investment undertakings?

-Collective investment undertakings are simply referred to as funds.
+Collective investment undertakings can be referred to for convenience as funds.
 They are entities through which collective investment is carried out.

-We can categorize funds according to various criteria:
+Funds can be categorised according to various criteria:

-• according to the allowed category of investors
+• according to the permitted category of investors.

 -

-How do we categorize funds according to their place of establishment?
+How are funds categorised according to their place of establishment?

-Funds are categorized according to their place of establishment into:
+Funds are categorised according to their place of establishment into:

-• foreign.Domestic funds are established in the territory of the Slovak Republic in accordance with the Act on Collective Investment.
+• foreign.Domestic funds are established in the territory of Slovakia in accordance with the Act on Collective Investment.
 They are supervised by Národná banka Slovenska.
 Domestic funds must have a depositary.
 The depositary ensures the depositary safekeeping of the fund’s assets and checks whether the management company handles the fund’s assets in accordance with the Act on Collective Investment.

 Foreign funds:

-• which may be legal entities or have no legal personality,
+• they may be legal entities or have no legal personality;

-• are established and managed by a (foreign) management company or are self-governing (self-managed),
+• they are established and managed by a (foreign) management company or are self-managed;

-• are established and managed according to the law of the country in which the fund was established or in which it has its registered office.
+• they are established and managed in accordance with the law of the country in which the fund was established or in which it has its registered office.

 -

-What types of domestic funds do we know according to their legal form?
+• How are domestic funds categorised according to their legal form?

-We categorize domestic funds according to their legal form as follows:
+Domestic funds are categorised according to their legal form as follows:

 -

-- is one of many collective investment undertakings;
+- is one of many types of collective investment undertakings;

 - is not a legal entity;

-- the property in it is managed by a management company, which invests this common property for the benefit of unit holders (shareholders) in accordance with the statute of the mutual fund;
+- represents the joint property of unit-holders (shareholders), and that joint property is managed by a management company, which invests it for the benefit of unit-holders (shareholders) in accordance with the fund´s statute;

-- the equity rights of unit holders (shareholders) are represented by unit certificates (share certificates);
+- the equity rights of unit-holder (shareholders) are represented by unit certificates (share certificates);

-- may consist of two or more sub-funds (hereinafter referred to as the “umbrella mutual fund“).
+- may consist of two or more sub-funds (such a mutual fund is hereafter referred to as an ‘umbrella common fund’).

 -

-• a part of the umbrella mutual fund’s assets and liabilities that is separated pursuant to accounting rules or
+• part of an umbrella common fund’s assets and liabilities that is separated pursuant to accounting rules; or

 -

-How do we categorize domestic funds according to their investment policy ?
+How are domestic funds categorised according to their investment policy ?

-• is a mutual fund or investment fund with variable share capital,
+• is a common fund or investment fund with variable capital;

-• is a fund that meets the conditions of the UCITS Directive for investing in transferable securities and for spreading risk,
+• is a fund that meets the conditions of the UCITS Directive for investing in transferable securities and for risk-spreading;

-• is established based on the authorization of Národná banka Slovenska in the Slovak Republic,
+• is established in Slovakia on the basis of an authorisation from Národná banka Slovenska;

-• can be offered to retail investors through a public or a private offer.The special fund:
+• can be offered to retail investors through a public or a private offer.A special fund:

-• is a mutual fund or investment fund with variable share capital,
+• is a common fund or investment fund with variable capital;

-• does not meet the conditions of the UCITS Directive for investing in transferable securities and for spreading risk,
+• does not meet the conditions of the UCITS Directive for investing in transferable securities and for risk-spreading;

-• is regulated through EU legal acts known under the abbreviation AIFMD,
+• is regulated under the EU’s AIFMD legislation;

-• for the establishment of a special fund of qualified investors, there is required an entry in the register of supervised entities of Národná banka Slovenska or an authorization,
+• in the form of a special fund for qualified investors is established either by registration in the register of supervised entities of Národná banka Slovenska or by authorisation;

-• is established in the form of a company or a cooperative with its registered office in the territory of the Slovak Republic, which collects funds (capital) from several investors with the aim of investing them in accordance with a defined investment policy for the benefit of these investors,
+• is established in the form of a company or a cooperative which has its registered office in the territory of Slovakia and which raises capital from several investors with the aim of investing it in accordance with a defined investment policy for the benefit of these investors;

-• does not meet the conditions of the UCITS Directive for investing in transferable securities and for spreading risk,
+• does not meet the conditions of the UCITS Directive for investing in transferable securities and for risk-spreading;

-• is regulated through EU legal acts known under the abbreviation AIFMD,
+• is regulated under the EU’s AIFMD legislation;

-• can only be offered to professional or qualified investors in accordance with § 31d of the Act on Collective Investment, exclusively in the form of a private offer.
+• can only be offered to professional or qualified investors as defined in Section 31d of the Act on Collective Investment, exclusively by means of a private offer.

 -